Content

 That said, caffeine might impact the hair growth cycle.

-Below, we answer the question, “Is coffee bad for your hair?” by reviewing the research around caffeine and hair loss.
-We also explore the potential hair benefits of caffeine and how to address hair thinning.
+Below, we answer the question, “Is coffee bad for your hair?” by reviewing the research on caffeine and hair loss.
+We also explore the potential hair benefits of caffeine and how to address hair thinning (without ditching your morning cup of coffee).

 Content